-The Family Violence Information Sharing Scheme is a key enabler to the MARAM Framework and Responsibilities for Practice Guides:
+The Family Violence Information Sharing Scheme is a key enabler of the MARAM Framework and associated Practice Guides.

+- ...
+Part 5A of the FVPA establishes the Family Violence Information Sharing Scheme, which allows prescribed organisations to share information relevant to family violence risk assessment and management practice, in relation to victim survivor and perpetrator-focused Responsibilities 5 and 6. - ...
+The Family Violence Information Sharing Scheme Guidelines outline how information is to be shared in practice.

+The Child Information Sharing Scheme further assists in responding to safety and wellbeing for children.

 ...
-Part 5A of the FVPA establishes the Family Violence Information Sharing Scheme as a key enabler to sharing information relevant to family violence risk assessment and management practice, particularly Responsibilities 5 and 6.
-Guidance on information sharing in practice is outlined in the Family Violence Information Sharing Scheme Guidelines.

-The Child Information Sharing Scheme further assists in responding to safety and wellbeing for children:

-...
-Part 6A of the Child Wellbeing and Safety Act 2005 (Vic) establishes the Child Information Sharing Scheme, which further enables sharing of information related to a child's wellbeing or safety, including but not limited to the context of family violence.
-This may include information relating to a child's stabilisation and recovery from family violence, reflected in the protective factors outlined in Responsibility 3.

-Other complementary information sharing and reporting obligations continue to apply:
+Part 6A of the Child Wellbeing and Safety Act 2005 (Vic.) establishes the Child Information Sharing Scheme, which allows the sharing of information for the purpose of promoting a child's wellbeing or safety, including but not limited to the context of family violence.
+This may include information relating to a child's stabilisation and recovery from family violence, reflected in the protective factors outlined in victim survivor- focused Responsibility 3.
+Other complementary information sharing and reporting obligations continue to apply.

 - ...
-The information sharing schemes do not affect the reporting obligations created under other legislation, such as mandatory reporting under the Children, Youth and Families Act 2005 (Vic) - ...
-The information sharing schemes complement and build on existing permissions held by organisations and services to share information under other laws, such as the Privacy and Data Protection Act 2014 (Vic), the Health Records Act 2001 (Vic), and the Children Youth and Families Act 2005 (Vic).
+The Information Sharing Schemes do not affect the reporting obligations created under other legislation, such as mandatory reporting under the Children, Youth and Families Act 2005 (Vic.). - ...
+The Information Sharing Schemes complement and build on existing permissions held by organisations and services to share information under other laws, such as the Privacy and Data Protection Act 2014 (Vic.), the Health Records Act 2001 (Vic.), and the Children Youth and Families Act 2005 (Vic.).

+4.3 POLICY AND PRACTICE DIRECTION

-The MARAM Framework and Practice Guides, including this Foundation Knowledge Guide and the MARAM Responsibilities for Practice Guide, provide the policy and practice direction for leaders of Framework organisations, and individual professionals and services within them, to undertake family violence risk assessment and risk management practice in Victoria.
-Leaders of Framework organisations will be required to make decisions at the organisational level to identify the relevant practice responsibilities for their professionals and services and facilitate their practical application.
+The MARAM Framework and Practice Guides, including this Foundation Knowledge Guide, provide policy and practice direction.

+They are for professionals and leaders working within prescribed organisations and services that undertake family violence risk assessment and risk management practice in Victoria.

+Leaders of prescribed organisations make decisions at the organisational level to identify the practice responsibilities for their professionals and services and ensure they are applied in practice.

-As a professional within your organisation, you need to have a clear understanding of your own role in relation to responding to family violence within the broader service system.
-This will help you to determine (or your organisations leadership and management to determine) which level of risk identification, assessment and management applies to your role and which chapters of the Responsibilities for Practice Guide will be relevant.
+Professionals need to have a clear understanding of their own role in relation to responding to family violence within the broader service system.

+This will help to determine which level of risk identification, assessment and management applies to your role and which MARAM Responsibilities and Practice Guides are relevant to your work.

-More detail on the legislative, policy and practice environment is described in the MARAM Framework at Part B: System architecture and accountability.
+More detail on the legislative, policy and practice environment is described in 'Part B: System architecture and accountability' of the MARAM Framework.